hmc-cs-syasunaga/projectC/README.md

 We also tried to edit user information through User model, but it was hard because devise is using the same model and routing gets to devise editting page instead of whatever we created.
 In order to go around this problem, we created user_info model.

+Unresolved problem
+I did something to appointment controller at the very end and there is problem with creating new apppintnemts now.
+I have looked at what I have changed, but I have not been able to identify the problem.

 References: